-1.16.
+1.15.
 TRANSFER OF CLASS

-Vessels enrolled in MSP may transfer to another ACS only after receiving approval from Commandant (CG-CVC-1).
-Since all current U.S. Coast Guard recognized ACSs are members of International Association of Classification Societies (IACS), the transfer must be completed in accordance with IACS Procedural Requirement No. 1A.
-Notification of intent to transfer class should be made to Commandant (CG-CVC-1) in writing at least 30 days in advance of the anticipated hand-over survey.
-During the handover survey, the gaining society surveyor, the losing society surveyor and the U.S. Coast Guard MI are required to be in attendance.
+Vessels enrolled in MSP may transfer to another ACS only after receiving approval from Commandant (CG-CVC).
+Since all current U.S. Coast Guard recognized ACSs are members of the International Association of Classification Societies (IACS), the transfer must be completed in accordance with IACS Procedural Requirement No. 1A.
+Notification of intent to transfer class should be made to Commandant (CG-CVC) in advance of the anticipated hand-over (i.e., "class entry survey") survey.
+The most recent "Status of Classification Society Recognition, ACP Participation, and Authorizations Delegated by the U.S. Coast Guard" should be reviewed in advance and the U.S. Coast Guard may elect to attend the hand-over survey with the gaining society surveyor.
+The CSR should be amended as necessary.

-After a transfer of classification societies, the vessel will be inspected using the gaining classification society's rules, the applicable CFRs, and international conventions.
+After a transfer of classification societies, the vessel will be inspected using the gaining classification society's rules, the applicable CFRs, and international conventions. overseas inspections

-1.17.
+1.16.
 OVERSEAS INSPECTIONS